Jurassic World: Fallen Kingdom: Hawaii

 Filming in Hawaii was underway as of June 13, 2017, and lasted more than 25 days, with locations that included Dillingham Airfield and Pua'ena Point.
 On June 21, filming began at Heʻeia Kea Small Boat Harbor, which served as Isla Nublar's shipping dock.
 More than half the harbor was closed for filming, which required the use of smoke machines.
 Scenes were scheduled to be shot there until the end of the month.
-Filming also took place in a nearby Heʻeia jungle for scenes where Owen searches for and locates Blue.
-As a reference to the first Jurassic Park film, the scene between Owen and Blue includes an overturned Ford Explorer, previously featured in the original film as a Jurassic Park tour vehicle.
-Trevorrow had initially considered including the vehicle in a scene in Jurassic World, before settling on the original Jurassic Park visitor center instead.
+Filming also occurred in a nearby Heʻeia jungle for scenes where Owen searches for and locates Blue.
+Their encounter takes place in front of an overturned Ford Explorer, previously featured in the original film as a Jurassic Park tour vehicle.
+Initially, Trevorrow thought of incorporating the vehicle into Jurassic World, before settling on the original Jurassic Park visitor center instead.
 Another filming location was Kualoa Ranch, which included the exterior set for a radio tower bunker.
-The film's official title was confirmed as Jurassic World: Fallen Kingdom on June 22, 2017.

 David Vickery and his team at ILM created the volcanic special effects and consulted volcanologists for research.
 According to Vickery, the team asked "how a volcano of this type might erupt" and also requested information about "the various stages of lava and pyroclastic flow.
 We are speeding it up a bit for the sake of our film, but it is definitely all based on real science".
 The lava was created through digital effects, although one scene used cat litter set on fire as a stand-in on set, so the actors would know where to react.
 The scene was set in an Isla Nublar bunker as lava begins dripping from the roof.
 The litter had been soaked in flammable liquid, and was dropped from 12 different nozzles above the set.

 The Main Street section of the Jurassic World theme park was rebuilt on Police Beach in Hawaii for a scene where Owen and Claire return to the island.
 The set had been built previously in Louisiana for filming of the previous Jurassic World, but was dismantled after filming concluded.
 For the sequel, Nicholson had part of the Main Street practically built, although the park's visitor center could not be constructed in its entirety because of its large size.
 Unbuilt portions of the park were created by ILM using digital set extensions.
 Main Street was the largest set built in Hawaii, and required more than three months to complete.
 Many of the same prop makers returned to recreate the Main Street set, which then had to be aged to give the appearance of abandonment.
-Filming took place at Oahu's Hālona Blowhole on July 7, where Pratt, Howard and Smith shot scenes on a beach.
+Filming took place at Oahu's Hālona Blowhole on July 7, 2017, where Pratt, Howard and Smith shot scenes on a beach.
 Filming wrapped one day later.